nrwl/nx/docs/shared/guides/setup-mfe-with-angular.md

 ## What we'll build

 We will put together a simple Admin Dashboard application that requires a user to log in to view the protected content.
-To achieve this we will have two apps:
+To achieve this we will have two applications:

-- Admin Dashboard app
+- Admin Dashboard application
   - This will contain the layout of the dashboard and the content that can only be viewed by an authenticated and authorized user.
-- Login app
+- Login application
   - This will contain the forms and logic for authenticating and authorizing a user

 When the user tries to view a protected page within the Admin Dashboard, if they are not authenticated we will present them with a login form so that they can authenticate and view the contents of the page.